What is a runner’s knee?

 Surgery may be needed in severe cases of runner’s knee.
 A surgeon can remove damaged cartilage or correct the position of the kneecap so that stress will be distributed evenly.

-What can I do to prevent runner’s knee?
+Are there things I can do to prevent runner’s knee?